Palanpur Agency: Wao

 Wao State, modern Vav, was a 4th Class state.
 Its population in 1901 was 8,286 souls, residing in 26 villages and its area was 55 sqmi.
 The Ranas (equivalent to Raja) of Wao (or Wao) were Chauhan Rajputs.
 They established themselves at Wao in 1244.
 Chandrasinhji Umedsinhji ruled as 20th Rana of Wav from 1884 to 1924.

 Santalpur

 The ruler of Santalpur State, a Jadeja Rajput, was sometimes styled Thakur of Adesar, after his estate in the nearby state of Cutch, some 15 mi West from Santalpur.
 His possessions were widely scattered, and those in the district of Santalpur were mostly coshared with other estateholders.
 In October 1904 he was invested with the powers of a 3rd Class Magistrate, but only in his villages of Ghadsai and Kalyanpur, due east of the town of Santalpur.
 The population of these was 557 and 107 respectively (1901 Census).
 He paid tribute for Ghadsai to the Radhanpur court.

 Warahi

 The state of Varahi was divided between two branches of the ruling family, who belonged to a Jat clan of Muslims.
-Their estates were widely intermingled with those of lesser, non-jurisdictional estate holders.
+Their estates were widely intermingled with those of lesser, non-jurisdictional estate holder.